StephanErb/engineering-notes/content/Algorithms.md

     - When the number of elements that the list shall hold is (roughly) known but elements can only be inserted one by one, correctly initialize the list in order to avoid the numerous internal array copies.

-### Trees / Tries
+### Trees and Tries

+Trees can be constructed in $\mathcal{O}(n)$ if their elements are inserted in the order of their leafs.
+Starting from the last that has been inserted, one has to move up until the edge / node is found where the new node shall be added.
+As we only operate on the right-most path, the runtime follows by a simple amortized argument.
+Examples:

+* Deriving _Suffix Trees_ from _Suffix_ & _LCP Arrays_
+* Constructing _Cartesian Trees_ (heap-ordered binary trees for which a symmetric (in-order) traversal returns the original integer sequence)

 A _trie_ is a special kind of edge labeled tree.
-If used over a collection of keys, it can be used to find the significant difference between these keys (i.e., the _important bit positions_ sufficient to distinguish all keys).
+If used over a collection of keys, it can be used to find the significant difference between these keys (i.e., the _important positions_ sufficient to distinguish all keys).
 Examples:

 * _[Fusion Trees]_ compress keys within _B-Tree_ nodes by reducing them to the bits at the important bit positions required to distinguish the keys.
 All keys of a node can then be fused into a single machine word and compared to a query element in parallel using a single bitparallel subtraction.
 * _[String B-Trees]_ use _Patricia Tries_ (aka _radix tries_ or _compact prefix_ trees) to identify the subset of characters relevant for the comparison of a string pattern to the keys of a _B-Tree_.
 Knowing these characters and the lengths of the common prefixes of keys, the number of required I/Os per traversal can be limited.
 * _[Signature Sort]_ splits keys into chunks and compresses these chunks using a hash function.
 A trie is then used to filter the chunks that are not relevant for the sort order of the keys.
 The keys therefore become smaller and sorting them becomes easier.

-Trees can be constructed in $\mathcal{O}(n)$ if their elements are inserted in the order of their leafs.
-Starting from the last that has been inserted, one has to move up until the edge / node is found where the new node shall be added.
-As we only operate on the right-most path, the runtime follows by a simple amortized argument.
-Examples:

-* Deriving _Suffix Trees_ from _Suffix_ & _LCP Arrays_
-* Constructing _Cartesian Trees_ (heap-ordered binary trees for which a symmetric (in-order) traversal returns the original integer sequence)

 ### Suffix Arrays and Suffix Trees

 Suffix trees are very powerful, i.e., the _repeat problem_ (the pattern mining problem to find all maximal strings that are repeated more than once within the document) can be solved very easily on suffix trees.

-The longer the LCP of two suffixes, the closer those are placed to each other within the suffix array.
+The longer the LCP (longest common prefix) of two suffixes, the closer those are placed to each other within the suffix array.
 This grouping / locality information is used in various ways.
-Examples
+Examples:

 * during pattern matching
 * finding the longest previous substring for computing the LZ77 factorization.
 Only inspect the suffix in close proximity that stand refer to a previous text position --> previous and next smaller values.

 ### Succinct Data Structures

-Succinct Data Structures are space efficient implementations of abstract data types (e.g., trees, bit sets) that still allow for efficient queries without having to unpack it first.
+Succinct Data Structures are space efficient implementations of abstract data types (e.g., trees, bit sets) that still allow for efficient queries without having to unpack/decompress the data structure first.
 Everything is accessed in-place, by reading bits at various positions in the data.
 To achieve optimal encoding, we use bits instead of bytes.
 All of our structures are encoded as a series of 0's and 1's.

 Common / usefull operations:
-* __ranke__ large universe with gaps -> small universe (think of perfect hashing for integers)
+* __rank__ large universe with gaps -> small universe (think of perfect hashing for integers)
 * __select__

 A common implementation technique is to split the data structure / problem into blocks: